skycluster-project/skycluster-docs/latest/_sources/examples/xkube.rst.txt

 .. toctree::
   :hidden:

-Now let's create a managed Kubernetes cluster using the provider instance we just created.
-We use same ``XKube`` resource for different cloud providers.
-However, a few parameters must be adjusted based on the provider requirements.
+**Summary:** This example demonstrates how to setup and configure a Managed Kubernetes cluster within your chosen cloud provider using SkyCluster by defining an ``XKube`` resource.
+The ``XKube`` resource allows you to create and manage Kubernetes clusters on various cloud providers, abstracting away the complexities of cluster management.

+A managed kubernetes cluster allows you to interact with Kubernetes control plane without the need to manage the underlying nodes or infrastructure.

+..
+Various approaches are used to automatically scale and provision underlying nodes based on the application workloads.

+Before you begin make sure you have followed steps in :doc:`/examples/single-provider` to prepare your provider by creating a ``XProvider`` instance.
+We now create ``XKube`` resource  with a few parameters adjustment based on the your ``XProvider`` setup.

 .. tabs::